Audeze Presets are part of Roon's MUSE

 How to Use Audeze Presets

-After selecting your preset, the correction DSP will be applied, and artwork for your headphones be used for your zone icon.
+After selecting your preset, the audio control correction will be applied, and artwork for your headphones be used for your zone icon.
 It is possible to keep the artwork without applying the preset, if desired.
 Simply disable the Audeze Presets Section, while leaving your preset selected.

-Note: While applying any DSP, including Audeze Presets, it is advisable to add -3dB to -6dB headroom to avoid clipping.
+Note: While applying any audio control from MUSE, including Audeze Presets, it is advisable to add -3dB to -6dB headroom to avoid clipping.

 You can customize your chosen preset by tapping "Customize" at the bottom of the screen: